Our firming assets

 The project will support around 150 construction jobs and an additional 97 jobs for transmission network upgrades and provide a revenue source for local farmers hosting the turbines.

-Early works are currently underway and first generation is expected in 2023.
+Construction is underway and generation is expected in 2023.

 Find out more about the Kaban Green Power Hub.